Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 A server is involved when you visit a website and watch a video on the internet.
 Your computer sends a signal to a server requesting website content, which gets delivered to you.
 A CDN is made out of hundreds, if not thousands, of these servers located worldwide, making the transmission of video segments possible.

-As we’ve mentioned, the better the content delivery network you use, the higher quality the video segments will be for your users.
+As we’ve mentioned, the better the content delivery network you use, the higher the quality the video segments will be for your users.
 There will be less lag when loading a video, making it seamless for a viewer.
 A video delivery network will help increase the quality of your video platform.

 As you can tell, CDNs and video hosting are related.
 And, as a business, you need the best options to begin your remote video strategy and provide the best live streaming and on-demand video-watching experience for your users.
 You need to know the best CDN for video streaming.